 Legal muzzleloaders can be used to hunt deer during the firearms, youth, reduction zone (in zones where local ordinances allow the use of a firearm), muzzleloader, and special antlerless seasons.
 Only muzzleloading firearms (including muzzleloading handguns) are legal during the muzzleloader season.

 Muzzleloading firearms must be .44 caliber or larger, loaded with a single bullet of at least .357 caliber.
 Saboted bullets are allowed, provided the bullet is .357 caliber or larger.
 A muzzleloading firearm must be capable of being loaded from only the muzzle.
 Multiple-barrel muzzleloading long guns are allowed.

-Deer can be taken with a handgun when in compliance with DNR regulations and only during the firearms and special antlerless seasons, and with muzzleloading handguns only in the muzzleloader seasons, or in deer reduction zones when and where local ordinances allow.
+Deer can be taken with a handgun only when in compliance with DNR regulations and only during the firearms and special antlerless seasons, with muzzleloading handguns only in the muzzleloader seasons, and in deer reduction zones when and where local ordinances allow.

 Legal Archery Equipment

 Legal equipment includes long bows, compound bows, or recurve bows and arrows.
 Airbows do not meet the definition of legal archery equipment.

 The bow must have a pull of at least 35 pounds.

 Arrows must be tipped with broadheads that are metal, metal-edged, or napped flint, chert, or obsidian.
 Poisoned or exploding arrows are illegal.

 Bows drawn, held, or released by means other than by hand or hand-held releases may be used.